svkapoor/PANW-Case-Study/README.md

 Run the application using `main.py` in the root directory.

+On first run, the model must load from HuggingFace so that may take a minute or two.
+Subsequent runs will be much faster.

 ### 1. Add a Journal Entry
 Type your thoughts, and the model will analyze and tag them.
 ```bash